Family Business

 There’s so much more to it than you ever expected when you first brought your child home.
 And it turns out that each parent comes pre-loaded with their own family norms and childhood baggage – stuff you probably didn’t even realize was still in there (it can be a genuine shock the first time you hear your own mother or father’s words pop out of your mouth in a stressful moment!).

-If you're part of a blended family, you have the added challenge of figuring out how to co-parent with your ex-partner and stepparents and manage relationships with and between stepchildren (click here to download my free Respectful Communication Cheat Sheet (PDF) and learn 3 proven formulas to help divorced or divorcing couples communicate more effectively).
+If you're part of a blended family, you have the added challenge of figuring out how to co-parent with your ex-partner and stepparents and manage relationships with and between stepchildren (click here to download my free Respectful Communication Cheat Sheet (PDF) for divorced co-parents).

 Then there are the books, the articles, the social media posts, even your well-meaning (probably) in-laws, all insisting that if you don’t follow this approach or that theory, you’re failing as a parent and your kids will pay the price.

-Learning to effectively co-parent can be one of the hardest – and often most frustrating and emotional – parts of parenthood and marriage (or divorce).
+Learning to effectively co-parent can be one of the hardest – and often most frustrating and emotional – parts of parenthood and marriage.

 From the everyday questions: